 Step 3.
 Take a look at this example to make sure you know what to expect!
 Remember to add every officer and director in your company.

 Step 4.
-Who are the principal security holders?
+List the principal security holders.

 Second, what other securities or classes of securities of the issuer are outstanding?
 Take a look at the screenshot below to know what to expect: